stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 ## Employ ifelse statements

-R has a few common ways of implementing an "if.. then (do some thing), otherwise.. then (do the other thing)."
-The one we'll use right now is the `ifelse` function, since there are only two options here.
+R has a few ways of implementing code of the flavor "if (some condition holds).. then (do some thing), otherwise (if some other condition holds).. then (do the other thing)."
+The one we'll use right now is the `ifelse` function.

 `ifelse()` takes in as its first argument something which must be `TRUE` or `FALSE`.
 You define what to do if the condition evaluates to `TRUE` or to `FALSE`.